 in business tips

 In a perfect world, clients would just find us and we wouldn’t have to do anything except turn in a beautifully-designed project, collect the accolades, and see our client lists grow.
 Unfortunately, even for top-quality professionals, achieving steady client growth is sometimes the most difficult.
 I was fortunate to launch my design firm coming out of a large firm,having worked on some large campaigns.
 But while my design credentials and background were strong, I had considerably less experience in developing

 Whether you work at a design firm or as a freelance designer, finding the perfect amount of clients to pay the bills and do the quality of work you desire can can be a huge challenge.
 One tactic many designers forget to take full advantage of is upselling.
-However mastering the art of upselling can take your graphic or web design business to the next level.
+Mastering the art of upselling can take your graphic or web design business to the next level.
 You don’t have to be the world’s best salesman to upsell your design project.
+You

 One of the hardest tasks that freelance designers face is that of keeping their client pool thriving.
 Aside from the clients who come back asking for more, a lot of times, you complete a job for a client and they move on.
 They leave you with an empty spot in your schedule and, unless you fill it quickly, that means lost income for you.
 Recently, I posted an open-ended article here on GDB asking readers how to find design clients